wrye-bash/dev-tools/Readme.md

   * _scripts/out (not versioned)_: used for outputting the posts that either belong to another repo (eg Version History.html) or change too frequently to be versioned (eg the second posts in the Bethesda forums)
+  * _scripts/helpers_: helpers for the scripts, including a github wrapper for getting issues (features caching), formatting (html, bbcode and markdown) and parsing the ini file.
 - __ChangeLogs__: contains changelogs for the last few releases in the various text formats we use (bbcode, html, markdown).
 - __FirstPosts__: forum thread starters, currently Oblivion and Skyrim.